mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

-## 4.4 From the GTEx data, get the data on a specific chromosome and within 1Mb distance.
+## 4.5 From the GTEx data, get the data on a specific chromosome and within *chosen* distance and *chosen* LD-range.

-Now that you have the outcome and exposure data, you can choose a chromosome and genetic variants within 1Mb distance of each other to run the causal analysis.
+Now that you have the outcome and exposure data, you can choose a chromosome and genetic variants within *chosen* distance of each other and within *chosen* Ld-range, to run the causal analysis.
 Please note that this outcome data is not harmonized with the effect allele of the exposure data.

-We will come to data harmonization shortly in **Section 4.5** but before make sure that for the causal analysis,
+We will come to data harmonization shortly in **Section 4.6** but before make sure that for the causal analysis,

 ### 4.4.1  Choose your *Snp* and get exposure and outocme data within 1Mb distance.